A matter of life and death? UK stockpiles drugs as no-deal Brexit feared

 It is not just patients and their families who are concerned.

-The chief executive of a body running hospitals in Birmingham, England’s second-biggest city, warned last week there was a risk operations could be canceled because of a drug shortage.
+The chief executive of a body running hospitals in Birmingham, England’s second-biggest city, warned last week there was a risk operations could be cancelled because of a drug shortage.

 “In the event of a chaotic, no-deal exit, many NHS trusts could quickly run out of vital medical supplies,” Dr Dave Rosser wrote in a memo to his board of directors.